rauc/rauc/README.rst

 -------------------

-.. note:: To prepare RAUC for the target device, it is highly recommended to use an embedded Linux distrubition build suite such as Yocto/OE, PTXdist or Buildroot.
+.. note:: To prepare RAUC for the target device, it is highly recommended to use an embedded Linux distribution build suite such as Yocto/OE, PTXdist or Buildroot.

 On the host system RAUC can be used directly from the build dir, or optionally